 Parking: Free parking available at the end of Tasman Valley Road

 Accommodation: Aoraki Mount Cook Alpine Lodge — S$167.53/pax for a double/ twin room.
 The view around here is AMAZING!
 The rooms are homely, with a fireplace to keep you warm and cosy at night.

 Exiting Mount Cook road, you’ll probably take a couple more stops to admire the unique grey-blue waters of Lake Pukaki before heading north towards Castle Hill.
 The last supermarket and major petrol kiosk (Mobil) is at Methven — an hour and a half before Castle Hill.
 But we recommend getting everything stocked up in Tekapo before the three-hour drive to Castle Hill.

 Hooker Valley Track

 Hooker Valley Track is the most popular track in the area around Mount Cook, thanks to the spectacular views throughout the track!
-It’s quite a long and open track but with very little incline, and on board walks or flat gravel paths.
+It’s quite a long and open track but with very little incline, and flat gravel paths or paved boardwalks.
 It’s one of the easiest tracks with snowcapped mountains around you.
 The sun can be harsh though, so bring along sunblock!